sidaw/shrdlurn/README.md

 #### Deployment

 It is simple to deploy to Github Pages.
 Just set the "homepage" variable in "package.json", and then run `yarn deploy`.

+## Organization

+All javascript and CSS source code is the "src" folder.
+Generally, anything that is a route is in "src/routes".
+Anything that is not a route, but that handles interacts directly with data in the store (i.e. is wrapped with Redux's connect function) is in "src/containers".
+Anything that does not get data directly from the store will reside in "src/components".

+The setting (BlocksWorld) lives in the "src/setting".
+Here is the only logic that is blocks world dependent.

+### Build Your Own Setting!

+Interested in expanding this client to handle a different setting?
+Everything should be setting agnostic except for the code in "src/setting".
+All you have to do is implement all the same props as "src/setting/BlocksWorld" does and then export the new setting as the App's setting by changing what gets imported in "src/setting/index.js".
+Then, everything should work as intended!